HuaJI66/JrebelLicenseServer/README.md

 ***
 Thank ilanyu

-This repository only provide complied jar file.
+This repository only provides complied jar file.

 NOTE: This is provided for educational purposes only.
 Please support genuine.